 Another school year is well underway and with it comes homework, play dates, team sports and more.
 All this can make the task of feeding you and your kids healthy snacks a daunting one.
-Fortunately, there are quick and easy recipes like this nut and honey snack mix to help you avoid an overload of pre-packaged foods.
+Fortunately, there are quick and easy recipes like these honey nut clusters to help you avoid an overload of pre-packaged foods.
 You can stash a few handfuls in lunchboxes, backpacks, or purses.
 Or enjoy a handful stirred into your dairy-free yogurt for breakfast or an afternoon snack.

-- 2 tablespoons dairy-free, non-hydrogenated margarine or coconut oil
+- 2 tablespoons dairy-free buttery spread or coconut oil

-- ½ cup honey (can sub honey-flavored agave nectar for vegan)
+- ½ cup honey (can sub agave nectar for vegan)